marekbobrowski/sync-stereo-delay/README.md

 7. If the build succeeded (which requires symlinks enabled or Visual Studio ran as administrator), the plugin should be visible to your DAW.

 ### Debugging
+1. Right click on **sync-stereo-delay** project inside the solution.
+2. Go to Properties->Debugging.
+3. Set **Command** to the path of your DAW.
+4. Now when you start debugging with Visual Studio, it should open your DAW, then you can load the plugin and debug!

+### Some reminders

+#### Saving changes the in GUI
+- After applying changes in the UIDescription Editor, save to the file located in `src/gui`.
+- **Rebuild the solution.**